Jeffrey Epstein’s Death Ruled A Suicide By NYC Chief Medical Examiner

 Epstein’s suicide remains the focus of at least four current investigations by the FBI, the Justice Department Office of Inspector General, and more.
 The suspicious nature of the suicide gave rise to a multitude of conspiracy theories from both sides of the political spectrum.
 Even President Donald Trump spread a prominent theory Clinton body count theory, according to The Inquisitr.
 Many who ascribe to the idea believe that somehow former President Bill Clinton and former presidential candidate Hilary Clinton had Epstein murdered in jail.
 The high-powered couple hoped to avoid his impending testimony, which many believe could implicate President Clinton and other high ranking individuals.

-On the flip side of the conspiracies, several believe that President Trump has the most to gain from silencing his former friend Epstein.
-Plus, Trump had the means given that Epstein resided at The Metropolitan Correctional Center, which is a federal prison.
-There is the possibility that Trump’s name would have come up when Epstein testified given their decades-long friendship.
+On the flip side of the conspiracies, according to a Vox report, several believe that President Trump has the most to gain from silencing his former friend Epstein.
+Plus, Trump they think that had the means given that Epstein resided at The Metropolitan Correctional Center, which is a federal prison.
+In 2002, Trump himself told New York Magazine that Epstein was a “terrific guy” and “it is even said that he likes beautiful women as much as I do, and many of them are on the younger side.”
+Because of their friendship, there is the possibility that Trump’s name would have come up when Epstein testified given their decades-long friendship.

 BREAKING: https://t.co/fLhvX7IcDb via @nytimes